 Step 2(1) Is a trade or profession being carried out on the land or adjacent land Yes.
-The property was recently unoccupied to facilitate the recent refurbishment works to the property.
-The Landowner is actively marketing the industrial property and seeking a new tenant; with potential occupants including Uisce Éireann and Greyhound Recycling Group.
-All Rates payments have been made to the Council up to and including 2023.
+The subject site is currently used for emergency accommodation.
+Prior to this use, the subject site was used for office use; with this use continuing on the site once the lease on the emergency accommodation has expired.
+All Rates payments have been made to the Council up to and including 2023 [Note: Confirmation of Rates paid will be made available upon request].
 Step 2(2) Is the development on the land integral to the operation of the trade or profession Yes.
-The existing building and ancillary facilities are integral to the operation of the site for industrial use.
-As mentioned previously, the property was recently refurbished, with works including inter alia a full strip out and upgrade of the internal shell and core, and the replacement of the asbestos roof with new, high-quality Kingspan 100mm insulated roof panels.
-These works will not only be of benefit to the new tenant but also highlight the Landowner's commitment to the continued use of this asset for the foreseeable future.
+The existing building and ancillary facilities are integral to the operation of the site for office use, i.e., the use that the subject site will revert to once the lease on the emergency accommodation has expired.
+As mentioned previously, the Landowner recently refurbished the existing building on the subject site which showcases their commitment to the continued use of this asset.
 Step 2(3) Consider if the development is not unauthorised development Yes.
-In November 2023, SDCC issued a Final Grant in relation to a Retention Permission application (SDCC Reg.
-Ref.
-SD23A/0186), legitimising the previously unauthorised development on the subject site, thereby confirming its status as an authorised development.

-Step 2 Conclusion 'Vacant' or 'Idle' Yes is the answer to all three parts of Step 2; thus, the subject site is not 'vacant' or 'idle'.
-Therefore, the subject site is out of scope and should be excluded from the 'RZLT - Annual Draft Map' ------------------- -------------------- ---
+This Submission confirms that the development on the subject site is an authorised development, Step 2 Conclusion 'Vacant' or 'Idle' Yes is the answer to all three parts of Step 2; thus, the subject site is not 'vacant' or 'idle'.
+Therefore, the subject site is out of scope and should be excluded from the 'RZLT - Annual Draft Map'